 More About Me ›

-For more smart money tips to help you gain financial freedom, check out the following:
+More smart money tips that will help you gain financial freedom:

 Most people don’t have a formal budget, but they’re so important if you want to be financially successful.
 It’s easy to waste thousands of dollars every year on frivolous purchases, so you need to know exactly where your money is going if you want it to work for you.

 Add up all of your basic expenses like rent or mortgage, utilities, car payments, phone, TV – any expenses you need to pay every month.
 See if you can trim some of these expenses like your cell phone and TV.

 Once you know how much money needs to go out every month, you know how much you can spend on essentials and wants and how much you can save.